Security type: Preferred Equity

 NowRx has hitched its wagon to a market with two powerful drivers – one external to Rx and one internal to Rx.
 Nice.

-Better yet, revenue in the most recent months is pouring in at an annual clip of $7.2 million.
+Revenue in the most recent months is coming in at an annual clip of $3.9 million.

 Monetization.
 We’ve already seen NowRx effectively monetize its growing group of referring physicians.
 Making doctors happy is just as important as making customers happy.

 But how about those customers?
 Are they or can they be effectively monetized?
-The early evidence says yes – through repeat orders, which have driven the lifetime value of customers to $300.
+The early evidence says yes – through repeat orders.
+Right now, their lifetime value is $339.
+At an acquisition cost of $40, a multiple of 9.2 shows strong monetization of NowRx’s customer base.

-“It’s some of the most valuable healthcare data available,” the NowRx team told me.
-It’s fully aware that its business automatically generates a substantial database of medical prescription data.
-And the company understands its potential and plans to develop powerful tools to leverage it.
+“It’s some of the most valuable healthcare data available.”
+Those are NowRx’s words, not mine.
+The company understands its potential and plans to develop powerful tools to leverage it.

 Management team.
-Cary Breese is the co-founder and CEO of NowRx.
-He’s equally knowledgeable in data management/analytics, and health insurance, as well as in growing small companies and enterprises into much bigger ones.
+Cary Breese is the co-founder and CEO.
+He’s equally knowledgeable in data management/analytics, health insurance, as well as growing small companies and enterprises into much bigger ones.
 In this latter capacity, he’s gained valuable experience in ops, financing, marketing and sales, and risk management.
 One of his more impressive accomplishments?
-Taking over a struggling insurance unit – Trafalgar Insurance Services – and returning it to profitability before selling it for an 18X (cash-over-cash) profit.
+Taking over a struggling insurance unit – Trafalgar Insurance Services – and returning it to profitability before selling it for an 18X (cash over cash) profit.

-His co-founder and chief technology officer (CTO) is Sumeet Sheokand.
-Cary met Sumeet while they both worked at GenieDB, a tech startup that provided a distributed MySQL database-as-a-service to enterprises.
-Cary was the CEO, and Sumeet was the CTO.
+His co-founder and chief technology officer is Sumeet Sheokand.
+Cary met Sumeet while they both worked at GenieDB, a tech startup that provided distributed MySQL database-as-a-service to enterprises.
+Cary was the CEO and Sumeet the CTO.
 The partnership proved so successful that both were eager to join forces again in this new venture.
 Sumeet brings a versatile skill set from his technology management work in a number of enterprises.

 Cary and Sumeet complement each other extremely well.
 They make an effective team, with the right blend of entrepreneurial, industry-specific (health, insurance, data) and technical experience to lead NowRx to greater heights.

-Everything considered, NowRx represents an outstanding investment opportunity.
+Everything considered, NowRx represents one of our stronger investment opportunities.
 It’s executing its on-demand delivery model beautifully.
 It has formulated a well-thought-out pathway to scaling.
-The opportunity is unusually large and – as Amazon’s foray into the prescriptions mail-order business makes clear – ripe for disruption.
+The opportunity is unusually large and – as Amazon’s recent foray into the prescriptions mail-order business makes clear – ripe for disruption.

-“Amazon … validates our business model.
+“Amazon and its recent acquisition validates our business model.
 Our $400 billion-plus prescriptions market is being disrupted as we speak,” says Cary.

 In short, it has made a great start, at once timely and effective.

-I’ll say it again… This market opportunity is NowRx’s to lose.
+I’ll say it again… This market opportunity is its to lose.
 Here’s how to invest.

 How to Invest